pespila/CMAP/README.md

 Q. In which order are all the objects and methods called?

 A. Class Hierachy: the class hierarchy is found in the following file "hierarchy.pdf"

-Q. Why are there similar functions with other names and sometimes a different code with the same solution?

-A.	a.)
-To call the methods from an object, the method has to be defined.
-So every object needs its own function.
-		The different names are chosen to avoid confusions while reading the code. b.)
-Sometimes the code is written in another way because of running time.
-In some cases it makes sense to vary the code to get a faster running time.

-Q. What is the connectivity about?

-A. To answer this question I recommend the paper to you.
-It is saved under: "Lamb Golub 2006.pdf"

-Q. Where can I get support?

-A. Michael Bauer, E-Mail: michael.bauer.tsv@gmail.com